- Can sales tax for state-administered local jurisdictions be filed and paid using SUTS?

 - There is no change to the audit processes for self-collecting jurisdictions.
 Self-collecting jurisdictions will receive tax returns from the SUTS System, post them in their system of record, and include those returns in any audit process.

-- What happens if a business tries to file taxes for a municipality that is currently not in the SUTS system?
+- What happens if a business tries to file taxes for a jurisdiction that is currently not in the SUTS system?

-- The business will receive a message that the home-rule municipality is not a participating jurisdiction and the taxes cannot be remitted via SUTS at this time.
+- The business will receive a message that the home rule jurisdiction is not a participating jurisdiction and the taxes cannot be remitted via SUTS at this time.

 - What is the sales tax filing frequency for taxpayers using SUTS?